raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | **Cost:** 3, +1/additional Intensity | **Range:** 60 ft/Intensity |
 | **Area:** 1 Target | **Resist:** Força de Vontade |

 When this spell is cast, the magic-user may designate themselves, one target, a creature, or an object, of no more than 20 SIZ (+10 SIZ per additional Intensity), and levitate that individual off the ground.
 A creature other than the caster may be moved vertically at a speed of 5 feet per Combat Round; if cast on oneself, the caster may move vertically up to 10 feet per Round.
 Levitation requires no Concentration on the part of the caster other than when changing elevation.
 If used on an unwilling subject, the target is allowed a roll to resist.
-While the subject of this spell is not granted any form of horizontal movement, the subject may be able to pull along a wall or cliff if within reach.
+While the subject of this spell is not granted any form of horizontal Movimento, the subject may be able to pull along a wall or cliff if within reach.
 The caster may end this spell when desired.

 | **Intensity** | **Cost** | **Variable Effect** |
 | :-: | :-: | :-- |